 a little differently in add-ons than in the rest of Apps Script (for one thing,

 no pesky "Summary of failures" emails!), so be sure to

 read the documentation.

-The add-ons framework is designed to enhance Google Sheets, Docs, and Forms — not to add limits.
-Consequently, you can't alter existing features or successfully lock down the Google Apps sharing model.
+The add-ons framework is designed to enhance Google Sheets, Docs, Slides, Forms, and Gmail — not to add limits.
+Consequently, you can't alter existing features or lock down the G Suite document sharing model.

 Brand it as your own

 For the best user experience, make sure your interfaces adhere to the add-ons UI guidelines.
-Also, it's easy to create buttons and other elements that match the rest of Google Apps: just use our CSS package in HTML service.
+Also, it's easy to create buttons and other elements that match the rest of G Suite: just use our CSS package in HTML service.

 Most add-ons include a logo or other images.
 These assets aren't packaged with the add-on; instead, your user interfaces reference them just like any other web page would.
-You can host assets on your own web server or on Google Drive.
+You can host assets on your own web server using Firebase Hosting.